MasterHope/Levenshtein_Distance/README.md

 ./distance
 ```
 This program calculate the difference between the files inside the texts directory.
 Make sure to put your file in that directory before running the program.
+Texts examples are taken at this link: https://corpus.canterbury.ac.nz/descriptions/